-Yesterday morning, I had the pleasure of speaking to the lovely Grammy-award winning singer-songwriter Chrisette Michele.
+Yesterday morning, I had the pleasure of speaking to the lovely Grammy-award-winning singer-songwriter Chrisette Michele.
 A fan of her music and overall style for years, I was thrilled and humbled to be one of the bloggers to interview her.
 Chrisette has been diligently working on her upcoming music project, The Lyricist Opus, as well as her new blog/website Rich Hipster.
 She’s also been busy filming the latest season of R&B Divas LA.
-With so much going on, Chrisette still took the time to graciously share her thoughts on beauty, style, fashion, current events and more.
-Following Chrisette’s style evolution from her first album I Am, I can tell that she has an appreciation for vintage and thrifted pieces.
-So of course, I had to throw in a question about thrifting. 😉
+With so much going on, Chrisette still took the time to graciously share her thoughts on beauty, style, fashion, current events, and more.
+Following Chrisette’s style evolution from her first album, I Am, I can tell that she appreciates vintage and thrifted pieces.
+So, of course, I had to throw in a question about thrifting.

 Who are your mentors and how did you find them?